ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 ## Prerequisites

 - Make sure Docker is installed on your system.
 If not, you can download and install it from [Docker's website](https://www.docker.com/products/docker-desktop/).
-- Ensure that your system has an NVIDIA GPU and NVIDIA drivers are installed.
+- (Optional) Ensure that your system has an NVIDIA GPU and NVIDIA drivers are installed.

 ---